iammeaticus/web-transfer-api-samples/README.md

 * Local storage on your network

 # Current Version
 The current version of the transfer API is 2.6.0.
-It was released on October 2th, 2016.

 # API Key
 You will require an API key to transfer files.